CoolHandAR/Litecraft/README.md

 Other additional items like sounds and misc are sourced from https://mcasset.cloud/.

 ## Building
 You need visual studio 2022 to build.
 You also need glfw3.lib which you can get from https://www.glfw.org/download.html.
-Place glfw3.lib in the lib folder, run build_vs2022.bat, go to build/Litecraft and run the solution.
+Create a lib folder and place glfw3.lib in the lib folder, run build_vs2022.bat, go to build/Litecraft and run the solution.
 Build in either debug or release.
 Go to bin/release/ and run the exe.
 The asset and shader folders should be copied automatically after building, if it doesn't, copy it manually.